 Petroleum and a variety of specialty chemicals are used to manufacture different types of plastics.
 Nitrile gloves are also recommended for handling petroleum of up to 100 percent.

 This has been AMMEX's "Not without gloves" series, where we have discussed hazardous chemicals and effective PPE for each.
-For more about chemical resistance and barrier protection, contact AMMEX today.
+For more about chemical resistance and barrier protection, speak with one of our disposable glove experts.